earthai-tech/watex/README.md

 ##  Goals and Missions

-WATex, originally, means WATer 💧 Exploration toolbox using Machine Learning Methods.
-So for short, concise and more objective, it become a `Machine Learning Research Toolbox in Hydrogeophysic`.
+WATex💧, for short, is a `Machine Learning Research Toolbox in Hydrogeophysic`.
  It is entirely written in Python with supplemental materials implemented in Jupyter notebook.
-  The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** in Africa and secondly to participate in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) achievement.
+  The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** and secondly to participate in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) achievement.
    It encompasses different geophysical methods from Electrical to Electromagnetic
-    methods by mainly targeting the field of water explorations.
+    methods targeting the field of water explorations.
 Later, it expects to implement the near surface seismic (e.g., for cavities groundwater detection) and the induced polarisation methods that is somewhat used in the hot water exploration.
-Furthermore, it is also intend to include pure Hydrogeology methods with the aid of other collaborators in that field.
-We expect to make WATex a useful tool entirely focused to the groundwater exploration research domain.
+Furthermore, it is also intend to include pure Hydrogeology methods.

 ## Methods Implemented
-Methods implemented are adressed to a particular problem in water exploration field.
+Until now, the methods implemented are adressed to a particular problem in water exploration field.

 **Learning**
     -  [Support vector machines](https://www.csie.ntu.edu.tw/~cjlin/libsvm/)